xtiandiaz/design-tokens/README.md

 ## Web Design Tokens

 These are my only focus nowadays, and will keep on refining them and adding more as I progress in parallel with apps built on Vue.
 These Web Design Tokens include:
-1. A `_color.scss` partial sheet with colors categorized and ready to use on both color schemes (light and dark).
+1. A `_palette.scss` partial sheet with colors categorized and ready to use on both color schemes (light and dark).
 1. A `_typography.scss` partial sheet with text styles; all of their attributes declared either within element or class selectors.
 Moreover, their font faces declared and their corresponding files copied and stored as assets.
-1. Other partial sheets, mixins, and utilities written in SCSS.
-1. Custom icons exported as SVGs and as an icon font (WIP).
+1. A `_iconography.scss` partial sheet including SCSS functions, mixins and a few style rules to color and include SVG icons easily via CSS.

 ## Licenses